Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Face masks, hydrating spray, or a luxe toiletry kit for hydrated skin

 Airplanes are notoriously dry places.
-Help the travelers on your list give their skin some love with a a travel-size tube of Innisfree green tea moisturizing mist, a budget-friendly option at around $11).
+Help the travelers on your list give their skin some love with a travel-size tube of Innisfree green tea moisturizing mist.
 Aesop offers a full kit stocked with travel-sized versions of seven products including mouthwash, lip balm, and facial hydration spray.

 Compression socks for better circulation